 What is Atopic Dermatitis?

-Atopic dermatitis, also called eczema, is a common skin condition that can affect babies, young children, children, teens, and adults.
-It is characterized by itchy, inflamed, dry, flaky, and rough patches of skin.
+Atopic dermatitis, also called eczema or atopic eczema, is a common skin condition that can affect babies, young children, children, teens, and adults.
+Adult-onset atopic dermatitis can start or worsen in adulthood, even if it was not present in childhood.
+Common atopic dermatitis symptoms include skin inflammation, itchy skin, scaly skin, dry skin, inflamed skin, and sensitive skin.
 Scratching eczema will further irritate and inflame the skin, which can cause infections that must be treated with antibiotics.

-While there is no cure and the cause of eczema is not yet known, it is believed to be triggered by an overactive immune system that reacts aggressively to irritants.
+While there is no cure, and the exact cause of eczema is not yet known, developing atopic dermatitis is believed to be triggered by an overactive immune system that reacts aggressively to irritants.
 Common triggers of eczema flare-ups may include:

 Eczema can look a little bit different for everyone, and flare-ups may not always happen in the same areas.
-Be sure not to itch your skin, as this can lead to open sores and other complications.
-If you are concerned regarding open wounds or blisters due to scratching, be sure to see a doctor right away.
+What makes eczema worse for one person may not be the same for another.
+Be sure not to scratch the affected skin skin, as this can lead to open sores and other complications.
+If you are concerned about open wounds or blisters due to scratching, be sure to see a doctor right away.

 Eczema FAQs